Chechnya profile - Media

 "The trauma of the war and fear of the authorities guarantee all-out self-censorship.
 Critical references to President Kadyrov are the biggest taboo," says RSF.

-Television is the most popular source for news and entertainment and almost every household has a TV set.
+TV is the most popular medium and is watched in almost every home.
 Russian stations are widely available.
-Grozny TV broadcasts under the umbrella of ChGTRK, which is run by the Chechen authorities.
+Local TV broadcasts under the umbrella of ChGTRK, which is run by the Chechen authorities.

-A handful of local radio stations competes with local relays of Russian private and state-owned networks.
+A handful of local radios competes with relays of Russian networks.
 Newspaper print runs are small and distribution is patchy.